 Sustainability is a priority today in the fashion world.
-The textile and apparel industry is the second-largest polluter globally.
+The textile and apparel industry is the second-largest polluter of freshwater globally.
 It's time to take massive action to reduce pollution, waste, carbon emissions, water, and energy consumption.

-With some easy changes and new practices, fashion brands and retailers can incorporation more sustainability into their daily operations.
+With some easy changes and new practices, fashion brands and retailers can incorporate more sustainability into their daily operations.
 It's not only important for the planet but also the people and animals living on it.

 As consumers, we have the power to drive change in the fashion industry.
 We choose the clothes we buy and who we support with our money.
 We can ask our favorite brands for more transparency and accountability.